-Credit Repair Techniques That Will Not Fix Your Credit Reports
+Credit Repair Techniques Myths - These Will Not Fix Your Credit Reports

 Last Updated: March 23, 2017

 Have you ever watched that TV show "Myth Busters" where they prove or disprove commonly accepted trends of thought.
 Credit Info Center is here to disprove some commonly accepted credit repair practices that are suppose to fix your credit reports and increase your credit score — or not.

 Fixing your credit and increasing your credit score takes patience and a clear understanding of the strategies that really make a difference.
 One goes along with the other, fix all the dings on your credit report and your credit score will go up.
 It's like peas and carrots, tea and honey, bread and butter, you can't have one without the other.
 Having said that, you need to understand what financial moves will help and what ones won't when you are laying out your credit repair plans.